Wind Telecomunicazioni: History

-Wind was established on 1 December 1997 by the Enel, France Télécom and Deutsche Telekom, which sold Wind in 2005 to Weather Investments.
+Wind was established on 1 December 1997 by Enel, France Télécom and Deutsche Telekom, which sold Wind in 2005 to Weather Investments.

+In 1999 Olivetti sells Infostrada to Mannesmann and in 2001 it will become the property of Enel, which will incorporate it in 2002 into Wind, that continued to use the brand.

 In 2006 the group appointed Khaled Bichara as the chief operating officer of the company.

 In 2011 Wind became part of VimpelCom group, after a merger between the Russian company and the Egyptian Orascom Telecom: the newborn group appointed Khaled Bichara Chairman of Wind and Ossama Bessada CEO, after Luigi Gubitosi's exit.

-Wind was the third mobile operator to join the Italian market, after Telecom Italia Mobile (TIM) and Vodafone (formerly Omnitel).
+Wind was the third mobile operator to join the Italian market, after TIM (formerly SIP) and Vodafone (formerly Omnitel).

 Wind had run a GSM (900/1800/E900), GPRS, EDGE, UMTS (videocall and mobile broadband), HSPA and LTE network.
 While the GSM/GPRS/EDGE network is available almost everywhere, UMTS, HSPA and LTE are still expanding in the country.
 Wind has been also the exclusive provider for Italy of i-mode.

 In April 2013, Wind announced it would be investing $1.3 billion on building a fourth-generation (4G) mobile broadband network to catch-up with its rivals TIM and Vodafone.

-During 2015 and 2016, an agreement was stipulated between CK Hutchison Holdings Limited, owner of 3, and VimpelCom Ltd. for the creation of an equal joint venture in Italy.
+During 2015 and 2016, an agreement was stipulated between CK Hutchison Holdings, owner of 3 Italy, and VimpelCom for the creation of an equal joint venture in Italy.

-On December 31, 2016 Wind Telecomunicazioni S.p.A. was merged by incorporation into Wind Tre S.p.A., the new company name assumed by H3G S.p.A. to indicate the union between the two telephone companies, Wind and 3 Italy.
+On December 31, 2016, Wind was merged with 3 Italy into Wind Tre.

 Despite the merger, the Wind and Infostrada brands continued to operate independently of the 3 Italy brand in the private sector.

 On May 23, 2017 Wind Business was merged with 3 Business, giving life to Wind Tre Business, which combines all the services dedicated to VAT-registered customers and companies.

-On March 16, 2020, after the merger of the Wind-3 mobile networks completed at the end of 2019, the company carried out a rebranding, replacing the old Wind and 3 Italy brands with the new WINDTRE single brand, both for mobile telephony and for fixed-line telephony.
+On March 16, 2020, after the merger of the Wind-3 mobile networks completed at the end of 2019, the company carried out a rebranding, replacing the old Wind and 3 Italy brands with the new Wind Tre single brand, both for mobile telephony and for fixed-line telephony.